Her research interests include:

 - Planning and governance studies with political dimension and social justice

-- Critical geography: analytical and critical thinking in geography as critical cartography, GIS and data studies
+- Critical studies: analytical and critical thinking in geography as critical cartography, GIS and data studies

 - Social science research methods, especially textual analysis, quantitative and qualitative statistics or interview-based surveys